-Dune – Our Adopted Cheetah
+Dune – Our Adopted Cheetah in Namibia

 The AfriCat Foundation is dependent on support to maintain their various programmes.
 If you would like to support AfriCat yourself, either by donating or by adopting an animal, click here.